Islam, as is true of all other religions, does not offer the guarantee of Salvation that following Jesus does, since it offers no “Saviour“.

 Click here for why Islam cannot save you from your sin and present you completely forgiven before God the Father.

-The Quran’s teachings regarding salvation are inconsistent.
+The Quran’s teachings regarding salvation give no assurance of salvation.
 On the one hand, the Quran teaches that salvation is based on purification by good deeds (Quran 7:6–9).
 A Muslim can become righteous through prayer, almsgiving, fasting, and living according to the Quran.

 Yet the Quran also teaches that Allah has predetermined every person’s destiny, and one’s righteous acts may or may not affect Allah’s decision (Quran 57:22).